-PES College of Engineering, Mandya, started in the year 1962, has become autonomous institute in the academic year 2008-09.
-Since, then it has been doing the academics and assessment activities successfully.
-The college is running eight undergraduate and eight Postgraduate programs including MBA and MCA which are affiliated to VTU, Belagavi.
+PES College of Engineering, Mandya, started in the year 1962, has become autonomous in the academic year 2008-09.
+Since, then it has been doing the academic and examination activities successfully.
+The college is running Eight undergraduate and Eight Postgraduate programs.
+It consists of Six M.Tech programs, which are affiliated to VTU.
+Other postgraduate programs are MBA and MCA

-India has recently become a Permanent Member of the Washington Accord.
+India has recently become a Permanent Member by signing the Washington Accord.
 The accord was signed by the National Board of Accreditation (NBA) on behalf of India on 13th June 2014.
-It enables not only the mobility of our degree globally but also establishes equivalence to our degrees with that of the member nations.
-The implementation of Outcome Based Education (OBE) has been the core issue for enabling the equivalence and of Indian degrees and their mobility across the various countries.
+It enables not only the mobility of our degree globally but also establishes equivalence to our degrees with that of the member nations such as Taiwan, Hong Kong, Ireland, Korea, Malaysia, New Zealand, Russia, Singapore, South Africa, Turkey, Australia, Canada and Japan.
+Among other signatories to the international agreement are the US and the UK.
+Implementation of Outcome Based Education (OBE) has been the core issue for enabling the equivalence and of Indian degrees and their mobility across the countries.